kylin-zhuo/talent/README.md

 1) Find skills from skills

-Calculate the ooccurrences of each pair of skills using the tanlents' profiles, for a certain skill, recommend the skills that have high occurrence with it.
+Calculate the cooccurrences of each pair of skills using the tanlents' profiles, for a certain skill, recommend the skills that have high occurrence with it.

 2) Find titles from titles